-Susan Larson is an award-winning Colorado artist who captures the visual qualities of a subject in vibrant color in her work.
+Susan Larson is a Colorado artist who captures the visual qualities of a subject in vibrant color in her work.
 She paints a variety of subjects, including landscapes, water scenes, aspen, wildlife, big cats, birds, owls, waterfowl, horses, pets, flowers, people enjoying the outdoors, and trains.
 Her paintings are created from her own photography or on location.
 Susan uses soft pastel, acrylic watercolor, gouache watercolor, pen and ink, and mixed media on a variety of papers, pastel boards, and canvas panels.
 She expresses to the viewer what drew her to paint a particular subject, such as the play of light, color qualities of a scene, interesting shapes and shadows, or a memorable experience captured in time.
-Susan’s work has been selected for international, national, state, regional, and local shows by jurors representing the following organizations: Western Federation of Watercolor Societies, Rocky Mountain National Watermedia, Women Artists of the West, Colorado Watercolor Society, Pastel Society of Colorado, Pikes Peak Watercolor Society, Wyoming Watercolor Society, Curtis Arts and Humanities Center in Greenwood Village, City of Lone Tree, Colorado Springs Art Guild, Roxborough Arts Council, Business of Art Center in Manitou Springs, and Tri-Lakes Center for the Arts in Palmer Lake.
+Susan’s work has been selected for international, national, state, regional, and local shows by jurors representing the following organizations: Western Federation of Watercolor Societies, Rocky Mountain National Watermedia, Women Artists of the West, Colorado Watercolor Society, Pastel Society of Colorado, Pikes Peak Watercolor Society, Wyoming Watercolor Society, Curtis Arts and Humanities Center in Greenwood Village, City of Lone Tree, Douglas Land Conservancy, Roxborough Arts Council, Colorado Springs Art Guild, Business of Art Center in Manitou Springs, and Tri-Lakes Center for the Arts in Palmer Lake.